Electric Embers: Handcrafted hosting, powering the fires of change

 Depending on the group, there might be different ways to get subscribed, but instructions for unsubscribing should be included as a footer on all list messages automatically.

 To use the Web interface, you can connect to the group’s page (as described below) and click Subscribe or Unsubscribe.
-Some groups may not allow you to subscribe yourself, and others might have a way to subscribe via the group owner’s own Website.
+Some groups may not allow you to subscribe yourself, and others might have a way to subscribe via the organization’s own web site.

 You can also subscribe by email, by sending a blank message to the address groupname-subscribe@domain.
 You need to substitute the group’s name for “groupname”, and its domain for “domain”, which may be npogroups.org, groups.electricembers.net, or a custom domain like lists.your-domain.org.
 To unsubscribe, send instead to groupname-unsubscribe@domain, with the group’s name and domain substituted.